Arabic vs Indian Mehndi Designs: Key Differences and Examples

 1. What is the main difference between Arabic and Indian mehndi?

-Indian mehndi is traditionally preferred for weddings due to its full coverage and auspicious symbolism.
+Indian mehndi is traditionally preferred for weddings.

-3. Is Arabic mehndi faster to apply?
+3. Is Arabic mehndi quicker to apply?

-4. Can Arabic and Indian mehndi be combined?
+4. Can both styles be combined?

 Absolutely.
-Indo-Arabic fusion is a popular modern trend.
+Indo-Arabic fusion is very popular.

 5. Which style looks more modern?